FHasanzadeh/kss/SPEC.md

 Unlike TomDoc, not every CSS rule should be documented.
 You should document a rule declaration when the rule can accurately describe a visual UI element in the style guide.
 Each element should have one documentation block describing that particular UI element's various states.

-KSS documentation is hierarchical in nature — any documentation blocks at any point within the style guide hierarchy apply to the documentation blocks beneath that level.
+KSS documentation is hierarchical in nature — any documentation block at any point within the style guide hierarchy applies to the documentation blocks beneath that level.
 This means that documentation for 2.1 applies to documentation for 2.1.3.

 ### Format

-The basic format for KSS documentation can be best explained in an example:
+The basic format for KSS documentation can be explained best in an example:

 ```css
 /*